 Mild in flavor, flaxseed can easily be added to any recipe without affecting the taste.
 You can sprinkle some over your yogurt or overnight oats.
 Blend some in your favorite smoothie.
 Or, you can add ground flax seed (flax seed meal) to scrambled eggs and baked goodies.

 Looking for some chia seeds?
-Read out our article Chia seeds benefits and where to buy them in Cebu.
+Read out our article on Chia seeds benefits and where to buy them in Cebu.